Voted #1 People’s Choice award by TCT

 “Until one has loved an animal a part of one’s soul remains unawakened”.
 Anatole France

 Not a provided service; lost things, people, or pets- deceased or alive.
 Etc.

 Can I have my pet with me?

-Preferably not to have them in the same room with you for the appointment.
-Pets know they’re being read and they get excited.
+No. Pets know they’re being read and they get excited.
 For them it’s like when a dog hears the word, “walkie”, you get the idea.
-You need to be focused, receptive and taking notes during the reading and noisy or active pets can pull Alison out of the reading or yourself.
-If pets can’t be in another room, do try your best to stay focused and keep them quite and relaxed and your focus on the reading.
+You need to be focused, receptive and take notes during the reading and noisy or active pets pull Alison out of the reading and she has to constantly recalibrate the energy each time, which is exhausting and takes time away from the reading and when the reading runs over overtime is charged.

 Good examples of questions to ask

 - Anything in regards to how they are and how you can communicate better with them and they with you.